Amankumar-02/SocialHive/README.md

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/Amankumar-02/Instagram-Story-Feature-React#1-home-page`
+1. Clone the repository: `git clone https://github.com/Amankumar-02/SocialHive`
-2. Navigate to the project directory: `cd instagram-clone-react`
+2. Navigate to the project directory: `cd SocialHive`
 3. Install dependencies: `npm install`

 ## Usage